-Film White Cube will premiere in Lusanga, DR Congo and IDFA, Amsterdam competition
+November 2020: Film White Cube premiered in Lusanga, DR Congo and IDFA, Amsterdam competition

 The film will premiere in Lusanga, Democratic Republic of Congo and in the international feature film competition at the IDFA film festival in Amsterdam, The Netherlands this November, before touring globally.

 “Land or art.
 If I would have to choose, I would choose both.
 But if I really have to choose only one, I would choose the land.
 Where can I put my chair and start making art, if I do not own the land?” — Matthieu Kilapi Kasiama, CATPC.

 In a time in which the debt held by Western museums whom have been financed by forced labour on confiscated land – the plantation – becomes ever more apparent, this documentary film testifies to an unlikely, new beginning.

 White Cube follows the Cercle d'Art des Travailleurs de Plantation Congolaise (CATPC), a plantation workers’ cooperative based on a former Unilever plantation in Lusanga, Democratic Republic of Congo.
 The film documents their success in ending the destructive system of monoculture on their lands.
 CATPC was formed in 2014 together with renowned environmental activist René Ngongo, the founder of Greenpeace Congo.
 CATPC members make sculptures from river mud; the sculptures are 3D scanned and then reproduced in cocoa and palm oil in Amsterdam (the world’s largest cocoa port) before being exhibited at top galleries and museums worldwide.
 With the income generated from the sales of their art the workers are able to buy back the land that had been confiscated and taken from them by Unilever.
 So far they have bought 85 hectares of land, which they are transforming back into rich and diverse, ecological and egalitarian gardens: the post-plantation.